supunab/tab-reason/README.md

 https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked

 Pretty much all the code is generated using ChatGPT and Co-pilot.
+Started off from the code in [Reading Time tutorial](https://developer.chrome.com/docs/extensions/mv3/getstarted/tut-reading-time/).